 Experiences of rejection are not easy.
 Helping our children think about, and internalize, the experience can help alleviate negative personal feelings.
 Whether one or several people have demonstrated rejecting behaviors towards our children, each time, place, and person are distinctive.

-Finally, when children accept themselves and others for who they are, the easier it is for them to deal with feelings of rejection.
+Finally, when children accept themselves and others for who they are, it’s easier for them to deal with feelings of rejection.

 Would you add any other tips to these 5 Ways to Help Your Child Deal With Rejection?